arcofs/itpm-transcriber/project-plan.md

 **LLM Integration (Day 1-3)**

-- Implement a function to send transcripts to the LLM (e.g., GPT-4) for analysis.
+- Implement a function to send transcripts to the LLM (e.g., Anthropic Claude) for analysis.

 - Handle API errors, such as rate limits, timeouts, and invalid input formats.